 Traditionally, I am not a fan of “loaf” of any kind.
 I usually find them a bit underwhelming.
 So, I felt challenged to create a vegan lentil loaf recipe that was flavorful and savory.
 And this mushroom lentil loaf does just that!

 Vegan Lentil Loaf with Porcini Mushrooms, Walnuts and Cashews

-1 ounce package of dried porcini mushrooms, rinsed very well to remove any grit, sand or dirt
+½ ounce package of thinly sliced dried porcini mushrooms, rinsed very well to remove any grit, sand or dirt (see note above)

 3 garlic cloves, finely chopped